AI-Assisted Hardware Design with Flux

 Testing and Debugging

-When troubleshooting your designs, Copilot can:
+When troubleshooting your designs, Flux can:

 - Help interpret test results